bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The two query operations are:

-* $entityQuery - used to return the full [provider](OperationDefinition-bc-entity-practitioner-query.html) or [organization](OperationDefinition-bc-entity-organization-query.html) or [facility](OperationDefinition-bc-entity-location-query.html) without following relationships
+* $entityQuery - used to return the full [Provider](OperationDefinition-bc-entity-practitioner-query.html) or [organization](OperationDefinition-bc-entity-organization-query.html) or [Facility](OperationDefinition-bc-entity-location-query.html) without following relationships
-* $extendedQuery - used to return the full [provider](OperationDefinition-bc-extended-practitioner-query.html) or [organization](OperationDefinition-bc-extended-organization-query.html) or [facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced providers or facilities
+* $extendedQuery - used to return the full [Provider](OperationDefinition-bc-extended-practitioner-query.html) or [organization](OperationDefinition-bc-extended-organization-query.html) or [Facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced Providers or facilities

 The syntax for the $entityQuery operation is:

-* GET /resource/id/$entityQuery to retrieve a specific provider or facility where the id is known
+* GET /resource/id/$entityQuery to retrieve a specific Provider or Facility where the id is known
-* GET /resource/$entityQuery?param1&param2&... to search for a provider or facility with search parameters instead of an id
+* GET /resource/$entityQuery?param1&param2&... to search for a Provider or Facility with search parameters instead of an id

 Although PLR supports many different types of identifiers, the resource id is the identifier assigned by PLR when the resource is created, internally called the IPC for Providers and IFC for Facilities.
 This id is always returned in the response and should be persisted by the requestor.
 To search for other identifiers stored in PLR and attached to Providers or Facilities, the search parameter 'identifier' should be used.